Characters from "The Works"

 T-Square |

-She appears in the trailer and is discussed in "Inside The Works" where she's referred to as the "heroine".
-Her role in the script is minor, as a friend of Beeper, although she does lead the humans back to Earth in the end.
-In storyboards, T-Square takes the role of Beeper as protagonist. |
+She appears in the trailer and is discussed in "Inside The Works", where she's referred to as the "heroine" of the film.
+In the script, her role is minor, as a close friend of Beeper, and later an important pilot.
+At some point in early production, such as in the storyboards, T-Square took on Beeper's role as protagonist. |

 |